taragirisaballa/NeuroMirror/README.md

 3. Browser dashboard with raw traces and alpha activity
 4. Raspberry Pi Zero 2 W deployment notes
 5. Live EEG adapter when hardware is available

-## Safety

-NeuroMirror is an educational and creative coding project.
-It is not a medical device, diagnostic tool, treatment tool, or wellness scoring system.